nickjj/webserver/README.md

 feel free to use whatever HTTP client your programming language has available.

 ## FAQ

+###  What if your web app is running in Docker?

+Without Docker, your web app might be running on `localhost:8000` and then this `webserver` might be running on `localhost:8008`, and then you can instruct your web app to send requests to `localhost:8008`.
+That's easy.

+With Docker, things are slightly different.
+Your app web might still be running on `localhost:8000` but you'll want to bind the `webserver` to `0.0.0.0:8008` instead of `localhost:8008`.
+This will allow anyone on your network to connect.

+Then from within your Dockerized web app you'll want to send requests to `host.docker.internal` if you're using Docker Desktop.
+This will let your container connect to a service running on your local dev box outsider of Docker.
+On native Linux you can use your dev box's local network IP address instead.

+Alternatively you can run `webserver` as a service within your Docker Compose set up.
+Then you could connect to it as if you would connect to any container, such as using its service name from what's defined in `docker-compose.yml`.

+Since this application has no dependencies and Python is installed by default pretty much everywhere I would recommend running `webserver` outside of Docker, but feel free to do what you think is best for your work flow.

 ### What about exposing this server to the internet?